deepakver484/zomato-scraper/README.md

 ## Objective -

-The primary objective of this project is to develop an automated data pipeline that scrapes restaurant information from Zomato, processes and cleans the scraped data, and outputs it in a structured format.
-This pipeline is designed to be flexible, allowing users to specify the URL of the Zomato restaurant listing and the number of restaurants to scrape.
+The primary objective of this project is to develop an automated data pipeline that scrapes restaurant information from both Zomato and Swiggy, processes and cleans the scraped data, and outputs it in a structured format.
+This pipeline is designed to be flexible, allowing users to specify the URLs of Zomato and Swiggy restaurant listings and the number of restaurants to scrape.
 The cleaned data is then stored in a CSV file, making it ready for further analysis or reporting.
+Additionally, a Streamlit app will be developed to provide an interactive interface, allowing users to seamlessly interact with both scraping scripts.

 ## Website Selection -

-I chose to scrape Zomato due to its rich and diverse dataset that offers valuable insights into restaurants, food trends, and customer preferences.
-Zomato's dynamic HTML content, including elements that are loaded lazily, presents a unique challenge in data extraction.
-This complexity is particularly evident in dynamic elements like tooltips within SVG elements, which require advanced handling to ensure accurate data capture.
-Despite these challenges, the quality of data available on Zomato is excellent, making it a valuable source for detailed analysis and insights.
+I chose to scrape Zomato and Swiggy due to their rich and diverse datasets, which offer valuable insights into restaurants, food trends, and customer preferences.
+Both platforms present unique challenges in data extraction, with Zomato's dynamic HTML content, including lazily loaded elements, and Swiggy's complex web structures.
+This complexity is particularly evident in dynamic elements like tooltips within SVG elements on Zomato, and in Swiggy's intricate network requests and data retrieval processes, which require advanced handling to ensure accurate data capture.
+Despite these challenges, the quality of data available on both Zomato and Swiggy is excellent, making them valuable sources for detailed analysis and insights.

 ## Tools & Libraries-
 - Python